insin/newforms/docs/forms_api.rst

       Renders a widget for the field.

-      :param Object kwargs: widget options.
+      :param Object kwargs: widget options, which are as follows:

-      .. js:attribute:: kwargs.widget
+      :param Widget kwargs.widget:

-         An override for the widget used to render the field - if not provided, the field's configured widget will be used.
+         an override for the widget used to render the field - if not provided, the field's configured widget will be used.

-         :type: Widget

-      .. js:attribute:: kwargs.attrs
+      :param Object kwargs.attrs:

-         Additional attributes to be added to the field's widget.
+         additional HTML attributes to be added to the field's widget.

-         :type: Object

    .. js:function:: BoundField#subWidgets()